 the prisoner may be arrested, without warrant, by a prison officer, a police officer, the prisoner’s escort, if any, or a contract worker as defined in the Court Security and Custodial Services Act 1999 section 3, and taken to the nearest police station.

-[Regulation 54S inserted in Gazette 3 Apr 2007 p.
+[Regulation 54S inserted: Gazette 3 Apr 2007 p.
 1503.]

 54T.
 Return of arrested interstate prisoners to State or Territory of origin